ronanchilvers/solo-d6/Scenes/7 - Night Terrors.md

 [[Okan]] steps around the end of the bar and begins to examine the bottles there.
 He's looking for something bracing.
 As he moves along he draws level with the door behind the bar that leads into the corridor to the kitchens.
 He glances down the corridor and freezes.

 The back door of the tavern is swinging open.
 Moonlight is streaming in, outlining the huge shadowed shape which is standing in the doorway, its head down.
 As [[Okan]] looks, the shadow creature lifts its head in a jerking motion. [[Okan]] sees that a body is on the floor beneath it's seemingly clawed feet.
 It rips something from the body, something that drips on the floor with a spattering sound.
-Then the thing
+Then the thing pauses.
+The shadowed head slowly turns towards [[Okan]] and he knows it has seen him.
+He steps backwards, hurriedly backing away.

+"Kaapo...
+Kaapo!!!
+It's here.
+It's in the corridor."

+There's a sound of something large moving in the corridor, the scrape of claws on the wooden floor. [[Okan]] backs into the bar, casting about for some sort of barricade. [[Kaapo]] is scrabbling with his bag, pulling something out.

+The padding steps and scra